blox/blox/FAQ.md

 ##### How can I extend Blox for my specific scheduling needs?
 We encourage contributions to Blox both in the form of features requests (see [Issues](https://github.com/blox/blox/issues)) and pull requests.
 All projects under Blox are released under Apache 2.0 and contributions are accepted under individual Apache Contributor Agreements.

+##### What is the status of the Blox 0.3.0 release?
+Blox v0.3.0 is now deprecated.
+If you are actively using v0.3.0, please [email us](mailto:ecs-blox-team@amazon.com) to work out a migration plan.
+If you have a critical issue in v0.3.0, please open a [new issue](https://github.com/blox/blox/issues/new).
+We are currently working on and prioritizing the new v1.0 release that incorporates the feedback we received from customers using v0.3.0 pre-release.
+For more details on the Blox v1.0 release, see [here](https://github.com/blox/blox/blob/dev/docs/daemon_design.md)